nisitp/nibs-nisitp/README.md

 1> If you haven't already installed OrbStack Docker Provider & DDEV previously, Follow instructions on this page https://ddev.com/get-started/, to install and start using DDEV.
 Once OrbStack Docker Provider and DDEV is installed move to step 2>

-2> If you haven't already Pulled  the code down from Repository, Pull the code down from Repository and  Go inside nibs-laravel folder from the root of the repository using terminal:
+2> If you haven't already Pulled  the code down from Repository, Pull the code down from Repository and  Go inside 'nibs-laravel' folder from the root of the repository using terminal command:
     cd nibs-laravel

 3> Once inside folder 'nibs-laravel' run migrations using following command:
     ddev php artisan migrate

-4> To test the unit Tests run following command:
+4> To test the unit Tests run following command from inside folder 'nibs-laravel':
     ddev php artisan test

-5> To launch the app run follwing command:
+5> To launch the app run follwing command from inside folder 'nibs-laravel':
     ddev php artisan serve --port=33002

 6> App should come up on url: https://laravel-feedback-api.ddev.site:33002